Trusted WordPress tutorials, when you need them most.

 After downloading WordPress, you need to unzip the download file.

-Now, you need to upload these files to your website using an FTP client.
-Navigate to the folder where you extracted the WordPress core files.
-From here, select all the files, right-click, and select the ‘Upload’ option.
+To start, you can navigate to the folder where you extracted the WordPress core files.
+From here, you’ll select all the files, right-click, and hit the ‘Upload’ option.

 Upload WordPress core files